-Student representatives for each level of the programme are invited to volunteer at the beginning of the academic year and are required to attend the Staff Student Liaison Committee (in January 2024) and to meet to discuss their experiences of the programme with the external examiner at the end of the academic year.
+Student Representatives are recruited from every department to gather feedback from students to discuss with staff.
+Student representatives for each level of the programme are invited to volunteer at the beginning of the academic year and are required to attend the Staff Student Liaison Committee (in January 2025) and to meet to discuss their experiences of the programme with the external examiner at the end of the academic year.